netdata/netdata/docs/export/enable-connector.md

 Replace `my_opentsdb_http_instance` with an instance name of your choice, and change the `destination` setting to the IP address or hostname of your OpenTSDB database.

-Restart your Agent with `sudo systemctl netdata restart` to begin exporting to your OpenTSDB database.
+Restart your Agent with `sudo systemctl restart netdata` to begin exporting to your OpenTSDB database.
 The Netdata Agent exports metrics _beginning from the time the process starts_, and because it exports as metrics are collected, you should start seeing data in your external database after only a few seconds.